godotengine/godot-docs/tutorials/navigation/navigation_using_navigationagents.rst

 .. note::

-    The NavigationAgent **must** also be supplied with a ``target_position`` attribute, even if you are only using the agent for avoidance.
+    The NavigationAgent **must** also be supplied with a ``target_position`` attribute, even if you are only using the agent for collision avoidance.
 Otherwise, the ``safe_velocity`` received from the ``velocity_computed`` signal will always be the zero vector.

 The following NavigationAgent properties are relevant for avoidance: